tzero86/tzero86-bits/content/posts/overflow_prep.md

 That was a **LONG** room to go through, I had to stop several times along the way just to study a bit about buffer overflows, make mistakes, debug and retrace steps.
 But eventually I was able to finish the room.
 I still feel I need to practice a lot for this process to cement.
-Good thing the **Offensive Pentesting** path in try hackme has a lot more of these rooms to shape those skills.
+Good thing the **Offensive Pentesting** path in TryHackMe has a lot more of these rooms to shape those skills.
 Check it out [here](https://tryhackme.com/path/outline/pentesting)

+I hope you somehow enjoy this post, I certainly had a lot of fun creating it!

 As usual, happy hacking.